Instagram/LibCST/docs/source/nodes.rst

 CSTNode
 -------

-The base node type which all other nodes derrive from.
+The base node type which all other nodes derive from.

 .. autoclass:: libcst.CSTNode